Once Upon West Africa : A Collection of Liberian Folk Tales

 These stories are engagingly written, whether to be read or read aloud.
 The illustrations are bright primary colors; the faces of the humans, however, all look the same with exaggerated features that this reviewer found distracting.
 In addition, the author used the term “hut” in some of the early stories [i.e. “The Bitter Ball Baby” (5-7)] in reference to people’s homes.
 In the majority of stories after the first section, he uses “house” consistently.
 Not only is hut demeaning and a stereotype of African homes, in my years living in and visiting Liberia, I never heard a Liberian use the term hut.
 No matter what material a home was made of, it was a house.

 The final chapter is a three-page list of Liberian English terms.
 Some are names of items, mostly food, such as bitter ball, cassava, fufu, or palm butter.
-Others are expressions that are useful and essential to understanding the stores: bug-a-bug/termite, humbug/pester, palaver/argument, rogue/thief, sweet/delicious (in reference to food), vexed/angry.
+Others are expressions that are useful and essential to understanding the stories: bug-a-bug/termite, humbug/pester, palaver/argument, rogue/thief, sweet/delicious (in reference to food), vexed/angry.
 Using the appropriate Liberian English terms and expressions adds to the authenticity of the stories, lets the non-Liberian audience enjoy the voices of Liberian storytellers and enhances their power if used in Liberian classrooms.

 This collection is appropriate for upper elementary and middle school readers and as a read aloud for audiences of all ages.